 Salary and benefits are within the scope of human resource management.
 They determine performance bonuses and raises and inform the Payroll department if vacation pay is due or if a bonus has been issued.
-Human Resources compile benefits packages offered to candidates while maintaining employees’ salary structure through all business levels.
+Human Resources compiles benefits packages offered to candidates while maintaining employees’ salary structure through all business levels.

 Employee and labor relations is one of the crucial areas of personnel management- Human Resources must adhere to procedures, whether their employees are in a union or not.
 Collective bargaining must be understood by Human Resources for union employers, while non-union employers may have contracts or employ subcontractors.
-Whichever is applicable, Human Resources have to draw up contracts, monitor compliance, and be skilled in the negotiation process.
+Whichever is applicable, Human Resources has to draw up contracts, monitor compliance, and be skilled in the negotiation process.